-- Open and regular contact, whenever requested by a parent or felt necessary by the teacher; - Termly progress reports; - Consultation evenings; - Half-termly class newsletters and termly whole school newsletters on the school website and Dojo platform; - Come and join us sessions every half term (KS1 & KS2); - Foundation Stage 'Stay and Play' sessions.
+- Open and regular contact, whenever requested by a parent or felt necessary by the teacher; - Termly progress reports; - Consultation evenings; - Regular class and whole school messages on the Dojo platform; - Regular sessions for parents to come into school and share activities with their children. - Foundation Stage 'Stay and Play' sessions.

-We also have a Pastoral lead in school who is available to work with families and provide behaviour management sessions.
+Where appropriate, staff are able to work closely with parents to provide behaviour management strategies if requested.
+We also have a school counsellor in school who is available to work with families.